richardstartin/richardstartin.github.io/_posts/2020-02-07-sparse-bitmatrix-substring-search.md

 </div>

-Running the benchmark, it looks like there is 25-30% penalty for the space saved.
+Running the benchmark, it looks like there is a 30% penalty for the space saved.
 I could probably find a metric to justify this difference, but let's find out where it comes from.

 With `-prof perfasm` I can see bounds checks on most of the array accesses in `SparseBitMatrixSearcher`.